-The 2020-2021 school year doesn't look clear.
+The upcoming school year doesn't look clear.
 But these examples of holiness remind us of what's most important.

 Fortunately, there are many saints who taught in challenging circumstances and whose witness and intercession can strengthen teachers this year.